Skip to main content

 The Dark Rites of Arkham is a single player game.

-Similar games include Gibbous: A Cthulhu Adventure, The Darkside Detective, An English Haunting, Kathy Rain, The Drifter and others.
+Similar games include An English Haunting, Gibbous: A Cthulhu Adventure, Detective Di: The Silk Rose Murders, Kathy Rain, The Drifter and others.